Java HashMap

 map.put("Apple", 100);

-Check the key is present in the map.
+This method is used to check the given key is present in the map.

 HashMap<String,Integer> map = new HashMap<>();